-However, as noted (figure 2.9), BEVs are several times more energy efficient than ICEVs.
-When this additional energy efficiency is taken into account by normalizing carbon emissions against vehicle-kilometers of transport services provided (figure 2.12, panel b), electricity turns out to be a less carbon intensive fuel than petrol for every country in the sample, including those that continue to rely heavily on fossil fuels for power generation (such as Kazakhstan, Maldives, and Poland).
+However, as noted (see figure 2.7), BEVs are several times more energy efficient than ICEVs.
+When this additional energy efficiency is taken into account by normalizing carbon emissions against vehicle-kilometers of transport services provided (figure 2.9b), electricity turns out to be a less carbon intensive fuel than gasoline for every country in the sample, including those that continue to rely heavily on fossil fuels for power generation (such as Kazakhstan, Maldives, and Poland).
 Moreover, this carbon footprint will fall over time as the electricity sector further decarbonizes.

-The energy efficiency effect overwhelms the carbon intensity effect in the countries studied so that even in the 30×30 scenario increasing electrification of the vehicle fleet brings both local and global environmental benefits irrespective of how carbon intensive is a country's current power generation mix (table 2.7).
-In most countries, the value of externality costs saved as a result of the transmission to electric mobility is of the order of US\$5,000 per million passenger-kilometers.
+The energy efficiency effect overwhelms the carbon intensity effect in the countries studied so that even in the 30×30 scenario increasing electrification of the vehicle fleet brings both local and global environmental benefits irrespective of how carbon intensive a country's current power generation mix is (table 2.7).
+In most countries, the value of externality costs saved as a result of the transition to electric mobility is on the order of US\$5,000 per million passenger vehicle-kilometers.
 However, in a few cases, they can be much higher.
-However, countries such as Egypt and Turkey report higher externality cost savings, to the order of between US\$10,000 and US\$20,000, due to relatively high damage coefficients for pollutants and/or high bus mileage.
+Countries such as the Arab Republic of Egypt and Türkiye report higher externality cost savings, on the order of between US\$10,000 and US\$20,000, due to relatively high damage coefficients for pollutants and/or high bus mileage.
 In both countries, savings in local pollutant emissions are particularly high and account for the bulk of the externality benefits.
 Breaking down the externalities by vehicle type (table 2.8) illustrates how large the externality advantages associated with electric buses are for countries such as Egypt, Kazakhstan, and Maldives.

-For many countries, the reduced externalities associated with local pollutants are significant, and in a handful- Egypt, Kazakhstan, Maldives, Poland, and Turkey-they overwhelm the benefits from the reduced externalities associated with carbon emissions (figure 2.13).
-They do so because in countries with severe urban air quality problems and high damage factors electrifying the vehicle fleet brings substantial benefits in terms of local air pollution, resulting primarily from reductions in PM10.
+For many countries, the reduced externalities associated with local pollutants are significant, and in a handful-Egypt, Kazakhstan, Maldives, Poland, and Türkiye-they overwhelm the benefits from the reduced externalities associated with carbon emissions (figure 2.10).
+They do so because in countries with severe urban air quality problems and high damage factors, electrifying the vehicle fleet brings substantial benefits in terms of local air pollution, resulting primarily from reductions in PM10.